Bringing a fresh perspective to the Tesco.com customer journey

 We carried out a variety of immersions; from expert interviews, in-store visits and overseeing the job of the online pickers, as well as accompanying delivery drivers to see each touch point of how quality and freshness was perceived at every stage in the process.

 We also observed how online customers behaved by visiting them at home before, during and after they had picked, ordered and taken delivery of their groceries, as well as discovering more about cooking habits and meal planning.
 This granular level of detail led us to uncover some surprising and actionable insights.

-We revealed just how important a role Tesco play in the day-to-day lives of their customer – if the produce isn’t up to the customer standard, it will affect the whole experience.
+We revealed just how important a role Tesco plays in the day-to-day lives of their customers – if the produce isn’t up to the customer standard, it will affect the whole experience.

-Tesco also changed their messaging on delivery vans to reflect the freshness angle, ‘freshly clicked’, and revamped the imagery and tone of voice on their website to highlight the quality and freshness standard their customers expected.
+Tesco also changed its messaging on delivery vans to reflect the freshness angle, ‘freshly clicked’, and revamped the imagery and tone of voice on its website to highlight the quality and freshness standard its customers expect.